ALL ABOUT ADJUDICATIONS

 -

 To avoid any copyright issues, participating students will need an original score or, if the music is a purchased download, the “authorized for use” should be visible on both the PDF that goes to our adjudicator and in the student’s video.
+IMSLP scores that are in the Public Domain are allowed.

-In case you are wondering about copyright law regarding the sharing of PDF’s of music, we received the following clarification from MTNA:
+In case you are wondering about copyright law regarding the sharing of PDFs of music, we received the following clarification from MTNA:

 It is legally acceptable to send a PDF to a judge if: